Minimum Qualifications, Equivalency and FSA

 10. Can a dean determine MQs or Equivalency in order to assign a section to an existing employee?

-Answer: If a faculty member meets MQs for a discipline outside of their regular assignment, a dean may assign him/her accordingly without consulting the Academic Senate or convening and FQC (Example: An ESL faculty who has MQs to teach English can be assigned an English class without the English department having to interview him/her.)
+Answer: If a faculty member meets MQs for a discipline outside of their regular assignment, a dean may assign them accordingly without consulting the Academic Senate or convening and FEC (Example: An ESL faculty who has MQs to teach English can be assigned an English class without the English department having to interview them though this type of collaboration is a best practice.)
 Hiring a new person (full-time or adjunct) happens in consultation with faculty (see answer to previous question).
-If the faculty does not meet MQs as stated in Title 5, the situation must referred to the FQC.
+If the faculty does not meet MQs as stated in Title 5, the situation must referred to the FEC.

-11. Can an administrator who meets MQs be assigned, or assign him/herself, to teach a section as faculty in that discipline?
+11. Can an administrator who meets MQs be assigned, or assign themself, to teach a section as faculty in that discipline?

 Answer: Administrators, just like all other employees, must go through the hiring procedures in order to receive a teaching assignment according to existing HR policy.
 If they do not meet MQs, they must go through the Equivalency process.